Business Tips

 Start with the three that matter most to your current situation.
 If margins are tight, focus on food cost percentage, gross margin, and labor cost percentage.
 If growth is the priority, track lead conversion, CAC, and average revenue per event.

 Measure consistently, review honestly, and adjust quickly.
-That's the formula.
+That is the formula.

 Ready to Run Your Catering Business Smarter?